GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 Robonomics proposes a private, yet collectively owned Bond Network that entitles every citizen to a share of the proceeds from the labor of every humanoid robot working in every sector.
 Under such a system, every job lost to robots becomes a boon to society, and private individual ownership of humanoid robots becomes tantamount to counterfeiting.

-Robonomics represents a paradigm shift in economic theory.
+Robonomics represents a paradigm shift in economic theory — and, if we choose to make it real, in human history.

 ---